Unity-Technologies/com.unity.multiplayer.docs/transport_versioned_docs/version-2.0.0/workflow-client-server-secure.md

 ### Create a secure client

-This section demonstrates creating a secure client.
+This section shows creating a secure client.
 It uses the simple client code example as a starting point.

 The secure client is similar to the secure server.
 The only difference is in how you configure the NetworkSettings object.